 - 2. Introduction to accelerator physics You will have a glance into the history of accelerators and will learn about a variety of accelerators from electrostatic TV-tubes to gigantic atom and nuclear smashers.
 Basic figures of merit will be introduced (center of mass energy, luminosity, accelerating gradient, etc.) You will learn general principles behind linear accelerators and circular accelerators, their relative advantages and disadvantages. - 2.
 Radio frequency cavities, linacs, superconducting RF accelerators This part of the course will be dedicated to physics and technology of accelerating structures.
 You will learn basic principles of using radio frequency electromagnetic fields to accelerate particles to very high energies.
 Different types of accelerating structures will be introduced.
 You will also learn about brand new direction in linear accelerators so-called energy recovery linacs.
 As many modern accelerators are based on superconducting RF (SRF) technology, you will learn fundamentals of the SRF accelerators and their advantages over conventional (normal conducting) RF accelerators. - 3.
 Linear transverse beam dynamics -This part of the course will be dedicated to detailed description of linear dynamics of particles in accelerators.
 You will learn about similarity of particles motion to an oscillator with time-dependent rigidity, matrix optics of various elements in accelerators, equation for beam envelopes and stability of periodic (circular) motion of the particles.
 Here you find a number of analogies with planetary motion, including oscillation of Earth's moon.
 You will learn some "standards" of the accelerator physics betatron tunes and beta-function and their importance in circular accelerators. - 4.
 Nonlinear transverse beam dynamics This lecture will open door in fascinating and never-ending elegance and complexity on nonlinear beam dynamics.
 You will learn about non-linear resonances, which may affect stability of the particles and about their location on the tune diagram.
 You will learn about chromatic (energy dependent) effects, use of non-linear elements to compensate them, and about problems created by introducing them.
 Some of traditional perturbation theory methods will be introduced during this lecture. - 5.
-Longitudinal beam dynamics If you were ever wondering why Saturn rings do not collapse into one large ball of rock under gravitational attraction this where you will learn of the effect so-called negative mass in longitudinal motion of particles.
-You will also learn about so-called synchrotron oscillations, which are have a lot of similarity with pendulum motion.
+Longitudinal beam dynamics If you were ever wondering why Saturn rings do not collapse into one large ball of rock under gravitational attraction this where you will learn of the negative mass effect in longitudinal motion of particles.
+You will also learn about so-called synchrotron oscillations, which are have a lot of similarity with a pendulum motion.
 One more "tunes" to remember about synchrotron tune. - 6.
-Radiation effect Charged particles going around an accelerator do radiate when their trajectory is bent hence, there is entire range of topics arising from this fact.
+Radiation effects Charged particles going around an accelerator do radiate when their trajectory is bent hence, there is entire range of topics arising from this fact.
 It goes from such effect as radiation damping of the particle oscillations, quantum excitation of such oscillation to the use of this extraordinary radiation as cutting-edge research tool.
 We will look both into positive (usefulness of synchrotron and FEL radiation) and negative (limiting the energy of electron storage rings) aspects of this natural phenomenon. - 7.
+Plasma accelerators This new and rapidly expanding area of accelerator science promises major orders of magnitude increase in accelerating gradient, which could result in both miniaturizing accelerators as well as in reaching new energy frontiers in colliders. - 8.
 Accelerator application We will devote this part of the course to the discussion of variety of accelerator application, among which are accelerators for nuclear and particle physics, X-ray light sources, accelerators for medical uses, etc. You will also learn about future accelerators at the energy and intensity frontiers as well as about new methods of particle acceleration.